Rookout/piper/docs/configuration/environment_variables.md

 * GIT_WEBHOOK_URL
   URL of piper ingress, to configure webhooks.

+* GIT_WEBHOOK_AUTO_CLEANUP
+  Will cleanup all webhook that were created with piper.
+  Notice that there will be a race conditions between pod that being terminated and the new one.

 ### Argo Workflows Server
 * ARGO_WORKFLOWS_TOKEN
   The token of Argo Workflows server.